brntsllvn/brntsllvn.github.io/_posts/2018-10-27-rust-lifetimes-by-example.md

 - borrowed value only lives until here
 ```

-The concept that a returned reference _must_ originate from the
-input parameters (except in the case of static variables),
-as the borrow checker first checks, is important for understanding
-the example provided in Klabnik and Nichols'
-"The Rust Programming Language", which I discuss in the next section.
+Excluding static items, if a function returns a borrow (i.e. contains `&`) then the source of the borrow _must_ be a borrow passed in as an input paramter since variables created in the function body will be dropped when the function body closes.
+This is important for understanding an example provided in Klabnik and Nichols', which I discuss in the next section.

 ## Lifetimes Case 1: Function Parameter Lifetime Ambiguity

-Klabnik and Nichols provide the following example in the 2018 version
-of their book:
+Klabnik and Nichols provide the following example in the 2018 version of their book:

 ```rust
 fn longest(x: &str, y: &str) -> &str {